 Greg Davenport has been active in disaster preparedness, wilderness medicine, and survival education since 1983.

-.
 In addition, Greg has provided many field and platform lectures on outdoor safety and survival to a myriad of wilderness organizations to include the International Sportsman’s Expo, USCG Helicopter Rescue Swimmers, Search and Rescue Organizations, and Wilderness Volunteers.
 He is also a well known keynote and motivational speaker who uses his years of adventure — as the catalyst — when speaking on topics related to leadership, improvisation skills, and stress abatement.
 These insightful presentations are key to individual and organization transformation.

+Greg has authored six books related to outdoor survival, wilderness medicine, navigation, and primitive skills (Stackpole Books; Globe Pequot Books).
 Gregory Davenport’s books are fascinating and informative guides that look beyond merely surviving in the wilderness.
 They are indispensable prefatory reading for any nature enthusiast.
 Anyone who has hiked the wrong path into the wilderness can appreciate the importance of making the best of a bad situation.
 In his easy-to-use guides, Greg Davenport explains the most efficient ways to ensure personal safety in the wild.
 Creating shelter and heat, procuring food and water, and navigating unfamiliar territory are just a few of the survival basics Davenport covers in each text.
 Amazon and Barnes and Noble Links.

 Greg has hosted or co-hosted several adventure and education programs on the History Channel, Hallmark, and LifeTime.
 He has also contributed significant on-camera time for ABC’s PrimeTime Thursday, CBS’s 48 Hours, Outdoor Life Network, and others.
 Finally, Greg has appeared on numerous news broadcasts as an expert in outdoor adventure and survival.
 Shows include NBC Today, NBC Nightly News, CBS Evening News, CNN, HNN, MSNBC, Fox & Friends, and BBC News.